14th Annual SF Salsa Festival Competition

 - Professional Bachata Team

-PLEASE NOTE: If you compete in an amateur division or a pro-am division as an amateur, you cannot also perform with a professional team.
+PLEASE NOTE: If we don’t have 3 or more competitors in the same division we will combine with the other division.
+For a division with a cash prize, it will only be awarded if there is a minimum of five (5) entries in the division.
+If you compete in an amateur division or a pro-am division as an amateur, you cannot also perform with a professional team.

-Competitors are limited to one entry per division.
+Competitors are limited to two entries per division.

 An exception to this rule exists for the pro-am couple divisions: professional dancers are allowed up to five entries in the pro-am couple divisions.